Equipment for members to borrow

 The BRO gives us guidance on how to use the maps and other material

 walks; some might want to do one or the other.

 of events with photos

-South East Region Newsletter here ?
+U3A South East Region Website here

 U3A COFFEE MORNINGS,

 Twyford Coffee morning - at Bridge House Nursing Home

 (opposite the Waggon and Horses pub on the Old Bath

 Road).
 It is held every first and third Thursday of the

 50p.
 We have the use of a beautiful room there,

 overlooking their lovely garden, and this is a great

 opportunity to meet other Wokingham U3A-ers.

 Tuesday - 10.30 to Noon

 The regular coffee mornings continue to be

 and a chat with other friendly

 why not join us one Tuesday morning?

 you would like?
 New link on

 feedback page allowing suggestions for new groups to be fed

 through the site

 belongs to the Thames Valley Network

 of U3As There is a website covering the activities

-down the left of this page

-you are a member of
+down the left of this page If you are a member of

 Wokingham U3A you are entitled to attend TVN events

 your computer?
 We offer various groups to

 for a summary of our different Computer Groups

 which went live in January 2009, is an online-only U3A,

 isolated in some way by circumstances or geography and

 information is available on the public website

 www.vu3a.org where one can also apply for membership.